Project: The Nagadvipa

 - The Beginning of the Race of Giant

 Instead of finding the Tree of Life, they instead learned the Knowledge of God and Evil that included Giantism from the local Lawa Shamans.
-Driven out by Buddha Gautama, they were settlings first at upper Laos and further north at Yunnan where residue of Ho leadership remained as withnesses to the Dong-son culture until modern days.
-To further east, their settlement on the Red River basin yielded the archeology site of Dien Bien Phu that became an indicator of Southeast Asia cultural underchange under the Sakan interference.
+Driven out by Buddha Gautama, they were settling first at upper Laos and further north at Yunnan where residue of Ho leadership remained as witnesses to the Dong-Son culture until modern days.
+To further east, their settlement on the Red River basin yielded the archeology site of Dien Bien Phu that became an indicator of Southeast Asia cultural under-change under the Sakan interference.

 - Civilization of South America

 There are still hot debates on how South American civilization was taking place before the arrival of Christopher Columbus.
 One side argues for the locality of the indigenous culture, the other argues for foreign incursion including African and Polynesian interference.
 The array of difference in South American customs appears to support the latter claim.
 The similarity of South American development, in parallel to that of Southeast Asia and Middle East leads us to believe that earlier cultural exchanges between the three continents, and other part of the world, existed before and after the Great Flood.

 Confucianism was often listed as a world religion.
 As compared to Buddhism, it was classified as a philosophical culture that brought systematic approach to the pragmatic conduct of individual as well as the state affair.
 Both cultures aimed in promoting happiness for the practitioners, but unlike western schools of beliefs had based their practices on self-development through rigorous disciplines, instead of worshipping.
 Theirs conception were both based on the Tree of Life conception of the universe.
 However the similarity stopped right there.
 Confucianism core that was based on the Yin and Yang energies, was actually based on historical events that happening mostly during the Kalayuga.
 Buddhism on the other hand based its conception on timelessness.